umarcor/osvb/doc/apis/project/pyVHDLModelUtils.rst

 ..
 NOTE::
   We are aware that reworking an stable codebase is not the most appealing task, so developers of existing tools might not be willing to use pyVHDLModel straightaway.
-  In this context, the main purpose of pyVHDLModelUtils, :ref:`OSVB:API:Project:OSVDE` and :ref:`OSVB:API:Project:DocGen` is to showcase pyVHDLModel and to build a critical mass for creating higher abstraction features on top.
+  In this context, the main purpose of pyVHDLModelUtils, :ref:`API:Project:OSVDE` and :ref:`API:Project:DocGen` is to showcase pyVHDLModel and to build a critical mass for creating higher abstraction features on top.
   Potential users of pyVHDLModel are all the developers of tools which benefit from programmatically using knowledge about a VHDL codebase.